ukhsa-collaboration/standards-api/docs/api-guidelines/performance-reliability-monitoring/monitoring.md

 ## Overview

 Effective monitoring and observability **MUST** be integrated into all APIs to ensure performance, reliability, continuous improvement, and meet any Service Level Agreements (SLAs) and compliance requirements.
-This section provides guidance on best practices, including the use of [OpenTelemetry](https://opentelemetry.io/) and [key metrics](#recommended-metrics) to track.
+This section provides guidance on best practices, including the use of [OpenTelemetry][1] and [key metrics][2] to track.

 ## Monitoring vs. Observability

-While often used interchangeably, monitoring and observability serve distinct purposes in API management. **Monitoring** focuses on tracking predefined metrics and known system states, typically answering "_is the system working as expected?_" through dashboards and alerts. **Observability**, on the other hand, provides the capability to understand unknown system states and answer new questions without deploying additional instrumentation.
+While often used interchangeably, monitoring and observability serve distinct purposes in API management. **Monitoring** focuses on tracking predefined metrics and known system states, typically answering "*is the system working as expected?*" through dashboards and alerts. **Observability**, on the other hand, provides the capability to understand unknown system states and answer new questions without deploying additional instrumentation.
 It combines `metrics`, `logs`, and `traces` to give comprehensive insights into system behaviour.

 Effective API management requires both, monitoring for known issues and observability for debugging complex, unforeseen problems that may emerge in distributed systems.